TRossen89/Portfolio/README.md

   <tr>
     <td>

-<H2>Improvement to Internal Notification System – Danske Spil A/S </H2>
+## Improvement to Internal Notification System – Danske Spil A/S </H2>
 #### C#, ASP.NET Core, EF Core, Azure SQL Database (backend), Mithril.js (frontend)
 A full-stack enhancement to Danske Spil’s internal messaging system used to notify users about outages and service updates.
 I implemented functionality allowing staff to update the destination of already-sent messages, eliminating the need to delete and recreate them — significantly improving operational efficiency and reducing the risk of human error.